withastro/docs/src/pages/en/reference/integrations-reference.md

 **Type**: `AstroConfig`

 A read-only copy of the user-supplied [Astro config](/en/reference/configuration-reference/).
-This is resolved _before_ other integrations have run.
-If you need a copy of the config after other integrations have executed their `astro:config:setup` hooks, see `astro:config:done`.
+This is resolved _before_ any other integrations have run.
+If you need a copy of the config after all integrations have completed their config updates, [see the `astro:config:done` hook](#astroconfigdone).

 #### "command" option